-If there has been a breach by the Contractor or Contractor Personnel of clause 11.8, the Commonwealth Representative may give the Contractor a notice of termination for default under clause 13.2.1.
+If there has been a breach by the Contractor or Contractor Personnel of this clause 11.8, the Commonwealth Representative may give the Contractor a notice of termination for default under clause 13.2.1.

+The Contractor shall ensure the requirements of clause 11.8 are included in all Subcontracts where the Subcontractor requires access to any Commonwealth Premises, or to any security classified information or assets, in order to perform the obligations of the Subcontract.

 Conflict of Interest (Core)